tartley/tartley.github.io/posts/the-structure-of-scientific-revolutions.md

 it is a better fit for the current circumstances, i.e. providing greater predictive power in an area that is currently pertinent.
 Maybe scientific progress is more obviously useful to society in that area, or instruments are more capable of making measurements in that area.
+The two often coincide, since influences are are unable to detect or manipulate are also unlikely to be of much direct use to society.
+So as the social and technological context evolves, so does the relative fitness of potential competing paradigms.

 Nobody understands this trade-off more deeply than the field's most invested practitioners, who feel the losses of losing the old model most